vphantom/vof/binary.md

 ### Series

-List of Struct where all the same fields are defined (typical in time series data, product price lists, etc.)  Following the control character is an `Int` specifying how many header control bytes there are, followed by as many such bytes as specified.
-Each value of each Struct is then added.
+List of `Struct` where all the same fields are defined (typical in time series data, product price lists, etc.)  Following the control character is an `Int` specifying how many header control bytes there are, followed by as many such bytes as specified.
+Each value of each `Struct` is then added, so this means the same value count for each instance.
+The series is concluded with `Close`.

 For example, a list of 3 objects each with fields 0,1,2 could be: 251, 1, 135, 3, 1, 1, 1, 2, 2, 2, 3, 3, 3